 Describes different types and uses for P2P networks.

-"Peer-to-Peer" (or "P2P") networks are groups of computers with similar software programmed to communicate and share files with each other.
-They differ from other kinds of networks because they are not controlled by common “server” computers, and thus are essentially “peers.”
+Peer-to-Peer (P2P) networks are groups of computers with similar software programmed to communicate and share files with each other.
+They differ from other kinds of networks because they are not controlled by common server computers, and thus are essentially, peers.

 There are different types and uses for P2P networks.
-Wikipedia is one good resource for learning more about these networks and how they work .
+The Internet is a good source for finding out more about these networks and how they work.
 While there are valuable and convenient uses associated with P2P networks, users should be aware of security issues and the risks associated with sharing copyrighted material.
 Peer-to-peer network users should learn about these concerns before they participate, and children should get a parent or guardian's permission before start trading files on these networks.

 In recent months the RIAA and the MPAA have filed lawsuits against a number of P2P members who have made copyrighted files available for download over P2P networks.
 Thousands of individuals, including several hundred Cox High Speed Internet customers, have been sued across the country and also in other countries.
 RIAA and MPAA search P2P networks for files with copies of works they own.
 They identify the Internet Protocol address of the person sharing or receiving, which is then recorded and used to track the person back through their Internet Service Provider (ISP).
 Once a lawsuit is filed, they then subpoena the records of the ISP to learn the identity of the user assigned that IP address.